ccorcos/chet-stack/README.md

 ## Plan

-- use estrella
+- live-reload

-- basic local dev server
+- dev server.
+- deploy should work
+- log the link to the repo on release

 - mess around with fun typescript things